eas574/eas574.github.io/_pages/about.md

 ---

 # Announcement: 3:30pm lectures have been moved to a new classroom effective immediately.
-We will now meet at Knox 71.
+We will now meet at Knox 04 (not Knox 71).